gnss-sdr/geniuss-place/_posts/2018-01-18-google-summer-code-2018-ideas-list.md

 Hereafter we list, in no particular order, some proposals for projects to be carried out by the students participating in GSoC 2018.
 This is by no means a closed list, so the students can feel free to propose alternative activities related to the project.

+## Robust Kalman Filter-based Tracking Techniques for Advanced GNSS Receivers

+### Description:

+Tracking of synchronization parameters (*i.e.*, time-delay and carrier phase) is a key step in the core of any GNSS receiver.
+The current tracking block implementations, which are fully operational in GNSS-SDR for GPS L1, GPS L2, GPS L5, Galileo E1, Galileo E5a and GLONASS L1 bands, are based on traditional tracking loop architectures (e.g., DLL and PLL).
+Those techniques are prone to fail in non-nominal propagation conditions such as high-dynamics, shadowing, strong fadings, multipath effects or ionospheric scintillation.
+It is known that Kalman filter (KF)-based techniques, which are formulated from an optimal filtering standpoint, are more robust to such harsh propagation conditions, thus being the methods of choice in advanced GNSS receivers.

+The main goals of this project are: *i*) to develop and integrate into the GNSS-SDR core standard (discriminator-based) KF tracking techniques for both (joint) code and phase tracking; *ii*) extend such standard KFs to adaptive KF tracking, for instance, sequentially adjusting the measurement covariance at the output of the discriminators; *iii*) implement discriminator-free extended KF (EKF) solutions, and *iv*) to test and compare the performance of these techniques with respect to traditional architectures using real signals.

+### Skills required:

+Good understanding of statistical signal processing and C++ programming (familiarity with the [GNU Radio](http://gnuradio.org) framework and Kalman filtering techniques is a plus).

+### Potential mentor(s):

+Dr. Jordi Vil&agrave;-Valls

+## More ideas...

 ![Coming soon]({{ "/assets/images/coming-soon.jpg" | absolute_url }}){: .align-center}

 {% comment %}